 After earning his bachelor’s degree in economics and marketing in 1971, Phil went on to Monmouth University, where he received his MBA in 1980.
 He built his career amid the tumultuous mergers of the 1980s and ’90s, attaining promotions at EF Hutton and the companies that succeeded it — Shearson, Lehman Brothers, Salomon Brothers and, ultimately, Citi.

 When Phil retired — “still in pretty good shape,” he says — he and his wife traveled the world.
-Phil also became more engaged in philanthropic causes, including his local parish, Saint Anthony of Padua, in Red Bank, New Jersey, and Manhattan College.
+Phil also became more engaged in philanthropic causes, including his local parish, Saint Anthony of Padua, in Red Bank, New Jersey, and Manhattan University.
 Over the years, he has supported major initiatives such as the Raymond W. Kelly ’63 Student Commons and the O’Malley School of Business/De La Salle Hall Third-Floor Renovation Fund.
 He also established the Diane and Philip A. Simonetti ’71 Endowed Scholarship.

 In 2021, Dean Donald Gibson, Ph.D., invited Phil to campus to address students in the O’Malley School of Business.
-With their Manhattan College degrees, Phil told them, alumni can — and do — successfully compete with graduates of the nation’s most elite universities.
+With their Manhattan University degrees, Phil told them, alumni can — and do — successfully compete with graduates of the nation’s most elite universities.
 “Look at me,” he says.
 “I was at the top of a demanding industry, working side-by-side in management with graduates of schools like Harvard and Yale.
 There really is no limit to what Jaspers can do.